PlatoCreative/silverstripe-security-headers/docs/en/03_violation-management.md

 If reporting is enabled, there will inevitably be reports.
 The CSP violations report enables a user with suitable permissions to manage and remove reports.

-However, if reviewing violation reports is intermittent, there are two `dev/task`s that can be run to remove older reports and remove unreferenced document URIs.
+However, if reviewing violation reports is intermittent, there are two maintenance tasks that can be run to remove older reports and remove unreferenced document URIs.

 Additionally, the system can be configured to automatically run jobs to remove older reports and